atrocore/atrocore/docs/en/user-guide/user-interface-core.md

 ### Global Search

-You can [search](./search-and-filtering-core.md) all the records existing in the TreoCore system using the global search functionality.
+You can [search](./search-and-filtering-core.md) all the records existing in the AtroCore system using the global search functionality.
 Use the search form on the taskbar for it:

 ![Global Search](../../_assets/user-interface/global-search.jpg)